back

 Negotiate With Your Creditors

-Suppose your debt situation is pretty dire, and you are even considering Bankruptcy.
+Suppose your debt situation is pretty dire, and you are even considering bankruptcy.
 In that case, you should reach out to your creditors directly and see if they are willing to negotiate on repayment.
 Some creditors are willing to renegotiate the balance to be paid if a borrower has limited options and is thinking about bankruptcy.

 A creditor would often rather work with you to get a majority of the debt paid than have the balance discharged.
 This might seem intimidating, and not all creditors will be amenable, but it is worth a shot if your situation is dire enough.